-For the most part, yes, it is possible to dunk film in the bleach after fixing.
+It is possible to dunk film in the bleach after fixing, but the process may not fully remove the silver depending on how long you wait to bleach the film after developing.
 Unlike the developing step, the bleach and fix don’t necessarily rely on a specific order to be completed successfully.

 Whether or not bleaching after fixing fully removes the silver content is debatable, but it will increase the image saturation and bring the contrast closer to normal.